 Minimum technical qualifications include:

-- Bachelor’s degree in Electrical Engineering preferred; physical sciences, or mathematics with a minimum of 6 years of professional experience, or Master’s degree with 4 years of experience, or Ph.D with 2 years of experience.
+- Bachelor’s degree in Electrical Engineering preferred; will also consider bachelor’s degree in other engineering disciplines, physical sciences, or mathematics with a minimum of 6 years of professional experience, or Master’s degree with 4 years of experience, or Ph.D with 2 years of experience.

 - Proficiency in resolving issues in test development, troubleshooting, training, and interaction with project and line management in order to ensure that project and line deliverables are met on schedule